IHC to invest $2 bn in Adani Group's green portfolio | Business

 - India

-Abu Dhabi-based conglomerate International Holding Company will invest USD 2 billion in three green-focused companies in the Adani Group through preferential share allotment.
+Abu Dhabi-based conglomerate International Holding Company will invest USD 2 billion in three green-focused companies of Adani Group, helping tycoon Gautam Adani's units fund expansion plans.

-''IHC will invest Rs 3,850 crore in Adani Green Energy Ltd (AGEL), Rs 3,850 crore in Adani Transmission Ltd (ATL) and Rs 7,700 crore in Adani Enterprises Ltd (AEL),'' the group led by billionaire Gautam Adani said in a statement.
+Adani Enterprises Ltd, the group's flagship firm, will Rs 7,700 crore (USD 1.02 billion) by issuing preferential shares to IHC, while Adani Green Energy Ltd (AGEL) and Adani Transmission Ltd (ATL) will receive Rs 3,850 crore each via the same equity instrument, the group said in a statement.

-It, however, did not say how much equity will IHC pick up in the three firms.
+It, however, did not say how much equity will IHC will hold in the three firms.

+French energy giant TotalEnergies already holds 20 per cent in AGEL and IHC's interest reflects global investors' eagerness to partake in a piece of Adani Group.

+''This is a landmark transaction and marks a start of a wider relationship between The Adani Group and IHC and attracting further investment from UAE into India,'' Sagar Adani, executive director at AGEL, said.

 The boards of AGEL, ATL and AEL met and approved the transaction on Friday.